khalil-research/PyEPO/docs/source/content/examples/data.rst

 ==========

 ``pyepo.data.optDataset`` is PyTorch Dataset, which stores the features and their corresponding costs of the objective function, and **solves optimization problems to get optimal solutions and optimal objective values**.

+``optDataset`` is **not** necessary for training with PyEPO, but it can be easier to obtain optimal solutions and objective values when they are not available in the original data.

 .. autoclass:: pyepo.data.dataset.optDataset